rpatel8624/lukesaltweather.github.io/README.md

 Take a look on the console, if there are several errors!

 Goals:
-* add Context and get information out of the spoken sentence
+* add Context and get information out of the spoken sentence (Moved to V2)
 * [DONE] check for text state even before animating the response.
 * improve conversation possibilities (main goal)
 * [In Progress]outsource answers to an extra script